 2. Are the right conditions maintained?
 For an autoclave to sterilize medical equipments completely, the required conditions need to be met.
 These are conditions such as temperature and pressure among other conditions depending on the manufacturer’s requirements.

 3. Is the cycle allowed to stay in the autoclave for the right time?
 For an autoclave to be fully efficient in sterilizing a medical instrument, the required timeframe for the sterilization process needs to be maintained.

 4. Are you using the proper packaging procedures?
 A failed spore test can also be an indication of improper packaging of instruments.

 An autoclave spore test is a very important step not only in assessing the efficiency of an autoclave but also in determining whether the right procedures are followed during sterilization.

 Incoming search terms:

 - how to sterilize the sopore tesrt

-- spore test autoclave
+- spore test results for autoclave

 - spore testing on autoclave